01 of 11

 Do you get in a frenzy over a Fresnel lens?
 You'll find over a dozen California lighthouses strung along the coast, and they're all open to the public.

 Ghosts' Favorite Haunts

-If you ever wondered,...
-"How do they do that?" these factory tours are for you.
+If you ever wondered, "How do they do that?" there are factory tours for you.

 There's more to see than Universal Studios, and most of it is in the Los Angeles and Hollywood area.
 You can find out how to go behind the scenes and tour back lots, find out what a foley artist does and discover classic film locations you can visit.